-Additional points may be accrued by becoming a Sustaining Associate Member (SAM), advertising in the Exhibit Guide, JNeurosci and eNeuro, Neuroscience Nexus and Neuroscience Quarterly, renting the Annual Meeting Registration list, and by becoming a corporate supporter.
+Additional points may be accrued by becoming a Sustaining Associate Member (SAM), advertising in the Program and Exhibit Guide, JNeurosci and eNeuro, Neuroscience Nexus and Neuroscience Quarterly, renting the Annual Meeting Registration list, and by becoming a supporter or sponsor.

 Priority points accrue per year as follows:

 |Advertisers in JNeurosci and eNeuro||1 point per $1,000 for advertising with a maximum of 5 points|